Breaking down the utility charges on your residential bill

 B. Transmission Services Charge

-charge is designed to allow the utility to recover costs associated with transmission service.
-The transmission services charge
+designed to allow the utility to recover costs associated with transmission service.
+The transmission services charge usually changes annually

-usually changes annually and will change again in June 2014.
-ComEd's Transmission Services Charge effective June 2013 through May 2014 is 0.914 cents per kWh.
+and will change again in June 2017.
+ComEd's Transmission Services Charge effective October 2016 through May 2017 is 1.277 cents per kWh.

 C. Delivery Service Charges